-- complete at least 45 credits of General Education requirements - complete EN111 Writing for Research - complete Mathematics General Education requirements
+- complete at least 45 credits of General Education requirements

+- complete EN111 Writing for Research

+- complete Mathematics General Education requirements

+- complete SO101 Introduction to Sociology

+- Complete PY101 General Psychology

+- Complete BA110 Economics

-- complete SO101 Introduction to Sociology or AN101 Introduction to Anthropology and PY101 General Psychology - complete SW201 Social Welfare and Development: A World View with a grade of "C" or better - have a cumulative G.P.A. of 2.5 or higher - submit a completed application form and related materials, including two letters of reference.
+- complete SW201 Social Welfare and Development: Global Challenges with a grade of "C" or better

+- have a cumulative G.P.A. of 2.5 or higher

+- submit a completed application form and related materials, including two letters of reference.

-Application forms are found in the BSW Student Handbook.
-Typically, applications for advancement to BSW student status are made at the end of the student's sophomore year.
+Application for advancement to BSW student status are made at the end of the Spring Semester for the students sophomore year.
 Upon receipt of all necessary documents, the social work faculty reviews the application.
-The administrative chair of the program notifies applicants by letter of the faculty's decisions regarding admissions.
-Students must be advanced to BSW student status in order to take SW 301.
+The division chair of the program notifies applicants by letter of the faculty's decisions regarding admissions.
+Students must be advanced to BSW student status in order to take SW301.